Xiaobai700/One_World_ZQ/README.md

 # One_World_ZQ
-My graduation project
+My graduation project.
-This is one of the few projects I wrote that I wrote independently.
+This is one of the few projects I wrote independently.
 Please advise.
 Thank you for watching.

 test2018